dreamineering/business-administration/docs/practice-journey/transition/README.md

 ---
 title: Transition
+auditAudience:
+auditDesiredAction:
+auditEthos:
+auditPathos:
+auditLogos:
+auditKairos:
 ---

 # Transition

+- First Hour
-- Day One
+- First Day
-- Week One
+- First Week
-- Month One
+- First Month

-## Day One

-If migrating

-Hour One
+## First Hour

+Depending on the size of your practice and the timing of your data transfer, it is wise to block out time where you won't see client's so you can focus on confirming your appointment book is in good order.

+- Run migration audit reports if applicable
 - Confirm Today's diary for clients and booking times
 - Appointment's charges are correct
 - Appointment's conditions are correct
 - All future apppointments are presest to prevent double booking

-During operations

-- Run migration audit reports
+## First Day

-In all cases at the close of business
+At the close of business

-- Run appointment audit reports
+- Run **RED FLAG** reports
 - Daily takings

-## Week One
+## First Week

+- Confirm all future apppointments are presest to prevent double booking
+- Each Appointment's charges are correct
+- Each Appointment's conditions are correct

+End of First Week

+- Capacity report

-## Month One
+## First Month

+- Insurance billing run
+- Reconcile insurance payments redirect required excess to the client
+- Bank reconciliation